 Use Case 2: Virtual Facilities Operation

-Asia`s largest logistics airport uses DataMesh FactVerse to import BIM data to realize a full set of air traffic control system simulations and a wide range of scenarios such as planning, training, and management.
+Asia's largest logistics airport uses DataMesh FactVerse to import BIM data to realise a full set of air traffic control system simulations and a wide range of scenarios such as planning, training, and management.